 - University of Canberra’s Vice-Chancellor’s Excellence Award for Equity and Diversity, 2014

-- Recipient of the John Crampton Travelling Scholarship, Australia, 2002-2006
+- John Crampton Travelling Fellowship, Australia, 2002-2006

 - Queen’s Trust for Young Australians, 2000

-Industry Advisory Roles
+Boards and Advisory Roles //

 - Advisory Board Member, Rural Communities Australia: http://www.ruralaus.com/